 Mutagenicity: The components of these products are not reported to produce mutagenic effects in humans.
-The Proprietary Organic Extract component of these products was evaluated for the induction of sex-linked recessive lethal mutations in Drosophila melanogaster by the National Toxicology Program.
-Canton-S wild-type males were treated with concentrations of the extract that result in approximately 30% mortality.
+The Proprietary Organic Extract component of these products was evaluated for the induction of sex-linked recessive lethal mutations in Drosophila melanogaster by the National Toxicology Program, Canton-S wild-type males were treated with concentrations of the this material that result in approximately 30% mortality.
 Following treatment, males were mated individually to 3 harems of Basc virgin females to produce 3 broods for analysis.
 The concentrations of this material tested by injection (500,000 ppm) or feeding (500,000 ppm) were negative in this assay.
+The Proprietary Green Pigment component has produced mutagenic effects in bacterial tests.